 Can you remember the last time you spent an hour with someone between the ages of 12 and 64, when neither of you checked your phone?
 Let’s face it—these days, media-free time is a rarity.
 In fact, according to research reported on Axios, we check our phones 50 times each day on average, with some studies suggesting it could be three times this amount!
 On the whole, it’s estimated we spend six hours per day using digital media.

 The result of all this media multi-tasking?
 Microsoft Corporation recently conducted a survey of over 2000 digital consumers in Canada and documented brainwave activity in another large group at varying levels of communication technology use.
-Findings:

 - Since the year 2000 – about the time the mobile revolution started – the average human attention span has dropped from 12 seconds to 8 seconds.
-For perspective, goldfish have recorded attention spans of 9 seconds!

 - Heavy multi-screeners have difficulty “filtering out irrelevant stimuli,” which basically means they’re more easily distracted.